navonsanjuni/MobileToDo/README.md

 - Mark tasks as completed or pending.
 - **Filter Tasks**: Filter tasks based on their status (e.g., completed, pending).
 - Track total and completed tasks.
-- Profile screen with task stats and progress bar.
+- Profile screen with task stats.
 - AsyncStorage integration for local persistence.
-- Custom bottom navigation bar.
 - Optimized for Android (works on iOS with additional setup).

 ---